 First, the design of the Access to Medicine Index takes into account that the underlying products are beneficial to society and individuals, while the Access to Nutrition Index takes into account that the underlying products may yield mixed outcomes (nutrition vs. undernutrition, obesity, etc).
 Tobacco products are deadly.
-Therefore, necessary adjustments in the design and evaluation criteria will be required in developing the Tobacco Transformation Index, pending the outcome of stakeholder dialogue.
+Therefore, necessary adjustments in the design and evaluation criteria will be required in developing the Tobacco Transformation Index, utilizing input obtained through stakeholder dialogue.

 Third, the Access to Medicine Index and the Access to Nutrition Index engage with industry to a degree to identify and prioritize metrics that can be feasibly collected and are material to change.
 The Tobacco Transformation Index will rely as much as possible on public and independently sourced information.
 The fact is some data will be non-public, accessed through non-disclosure agreement and protected accordingly.
 The companies will be encouraged to make all such data public, and transparency will in some form be encompassed by the Index scoring methodology.
 Therefore, data collection and verification, as well as gaining access to additional non-public information, will require direct interaction with the companies being assessed, just as there would be with any other index initiative.